ICBO 2025 conference

 12:50pm-1:50pm ET Short Talks Pt.
 1

-(12:50pm) Towards an Integrated Agentic Workflow for Cell Ontology Annotation and Extension (Primary Author: Caroline Eastwood)
+(12:50pm) Towards an Integrated Agentic Workflow for Cell Ontology Annotation and Extension (Speaker: Caroline Eastwood; Moderator: Alex Diehl)

-(1:05pm) Ontological modeling of the SEA-CDM and its applications for the vaccine domain (Primary Author: Anthony Huffman)
+(1:05pm) Ontological modeling of the SEA-CDM and its applications for the vaccine domain (Speaker: Anthony Huffman; Moderator: Alex Diehl)

-(1:20pm) Immunology Ontology: Filling the Gap (Primary Author: Anna Maria Masci)
+(1:20pm) Immunology Ontology: Filling the Gap (Speaker: Anna Maria Masci; Moderator: Alex Diehl)

-(1:35pm) Improvement of vaccine representation in OHDSI Standardized Vocabularies using Vaccine Ontology (Primary Author: Jie Zheng)
+(1:35pm) Improvement of vaccine representation in OHDSI Standardized Vocabularies using Vaccine Ontology (Speaker: Jie Zheng; Moderator: Alex Diehl)

 1:50pm-2:00pm ET Break